CJary/Projects/Personal Projects/Restaurant Explore/README.txt

 ** TECHNICAL **
--Error Handling in cases where the request to the Yelp API didn't work -Using the Tkinter library to produce a themed window for users -Updates content base on User's input
+-Error Handling in cases where the request to the Yelp API didn't work -Using the Tkinter library to produce a themed window for users -Updates content based on User's input